lokeam/js-pocket-utils/README.md

 # JS Utilities
-A compilation of JavaScript and Node.js methods, patterns and utilities.
+A compilation of JavaScript and Node.js methods, patterns, utilities and test labs.
 Implemented from scratch.

 ## Node
 - [ ] deepEqual()